projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

       Reboot Into Firmware Interface

 #.
 After booting up the ACRN hypervisor, the Service OS will be launched
-   automatically by default, and Clear Linux desktop will be showing with user "clear" , or you can login with "ssh" client.
+   automatically by default, and the Clear Linux desktop will be showing with user "clear", , or you can login with "ssh" client.

 #.
 From ssh client, you login as user "clear" using the password you set previously when